Doonesbury by Garry Trudeau for March 06, 2022

 51. H

-cherns Premium Member about 2 years ago
+cherns Premium Member over 2 years ago

 The excuse for making it illegal to hand out food or drink has a legitimate background, that of preventing vote buying.
 (I remember long ago, when visiting New York City, seeing a puzzling poster advertising that some candidate for some office had “closed all bars on the West Side,” or something like that.
 Turned out that the candidate had received enough votes for a run-off election, and NY law closed all bars during voting hours.)
 Vote buying is of course difficult to enforce, since the secret ballot means that someone can happily accept a favour like a drink, and then vote against whoever has supplied it.
 (And that’s why, although I readily admit that there are circumstances when mail-in ballots are necessary, I don’t like them as a regular thing, since they do away with the protections that a regular voting place offers against vote buying.
 A vote that can’t be proved is one that can’t be bought.
 But that’s a whole different discussion.)